-Theis an improved version of the popular CR-10?
-Let's lead you through the improvements and review the specs.
+Theis an improved version of the popular CR-10.
+Let's lead you through the improvements and review the specs of this 3D printer.

 When the Creality CR-10 came out in mid-2017, it became an instant hit in the 3D printing community.
 The huge build volume and the low price hit a sweet spot with consumers worldwide.
 Since then, the Chinese manufacturer Creality made a lot of improvements and modifications to the popular printer – and most of them can be found in the model “Creality CR-10S”.
 Let’s see what difference a small “S” can make.